-On behalf of the board (the "Board") of directors (the "Director") of the Company, I am pleased to present the annual report of the Group for the year ended 31 December 2023 ("FY2023") to the shareholders of the Company (the "Shareholders").
+On behalf of the board (the "Board") of directors (the "Director") of the Company, I am pleased to present the annual report of the Group for the year ended 31 December 2024 ("FY2024") to the shareholders of the Company (the "Shareholders").

-Established in 1998, we are currently a well-established and traditional information technology ("IT") services provider with business portfolio including provision of IT infrastructure solutions services, IT development solutions services, and IT maintenance and support services and entertainment products, with approximately 25 years of experience in the IT consulting services industry in Hong Kong.
+Established in 1998, we are currently a well-established and traditional information technology ("IT") services provider with business portfolio including provision of IT infrastructure solutions services, IT development solutions services and IT maintenance and support services, with approximately 26 years of experience in the IT consulting services industry in Hong Kong.
 The Group provided IT services to both private and public sectors and our customers include government and statutory bodies, banks and financial institutions, technology, media and telecom companies, and transportation and logistics companies, etc.

-Hong Kong situation of COVID-19 has been released during FY2023 with the Hong Kong Government and the PRC Government's removal of all the precautionary measures regarding the pandemic.
-Along with the implementation of various economy revitalisation policies, the economy in Hong Kong has been stably resuming to the pre-pandemic level.
-The Group began to take the initiative in seeking for potential business opportunities and resuming our cooperation with our current business partners, and we continued to demonstrate a consistent and solid track record in achieving profit growth and cost efficiency by implementing targeted strategies to balance short-term results and long-term goals.
-The Group has achieved a satisfactory business growth in overall performance this year.
-During FY2023, the Group recorded (i) revenue of approximately HK\$309.1 million, an increase of approximately 4.9%; and (ii) gross profit of approximately HK\$59.2 million, a considerable increase of approximately 17.6% as compared with the year ended 31 December 2022 ("FY2022").
-The Company recorded a consolidated total comprehensive loss attributable to owners of the Company of approximately HK\$15.0 million for FY2023, a decrease of approximately 77.6% as compared with FY2023.
+Despite the unstable and challenging global business environment, our Group has successfully steered back on track, maintaining our goal of achieving relatively stable revenue and reducing losses.
+This year, we have seen satisfactory growth in gross profit margins and an overall recovery in performance.
+During FY2024, the Group recorded (i) revenue of approximately HK\$335.3 million, an increase of approximately 8.5%; and (ii) gross profit of approximately HK\$66.5 million, an increase of approximately 12.4% as compared with the year ended 31 December 2023 ("FY2023").
+The Company recorded a consolidated total comprehensive loss attributable to owners of the Company of approximately HK\$4.8 million for FY2024, a considerable decrease of approximately 68.3% as compared with FY2023.